nitingargiitr/FD_ADVISOR_BLOSTEM_HACKATHON/README.md

 ## The Problem

-Across India, millions of people save locally in cash or informal setups because formal banking feels overwhelming.
+Across all over India, millions of people save locally in cash or informal setups because formal banking feels overwhelming.
 Financial terms like *Compound Interest*, *Maturity*, *Tenor*, and *TDS* are often explained in highly technical English.
 For an elder in a village or a small business owner in a Tier-3 town, investing in a Fixed Deposit (FD) is often a stressful process dictated by a bank agent rather than their own understanding.

 ## Our Solution - FD Mitra